prpwien/prpwien/README.md

 ###### _Junior Developer_

-I am a Junior Developer working on web applications specialised in Front End JavaScript technologies such as React and GatsbyJS.
-Besides that, I’m always enthusiastic about new technologys and I am also educating myself about IT-Security & PEN-Testing.
+I am a Junior Developer working on web applications specialized in Front End JavaScript technologies such as React and GatsbyJS.
+Besides that, I’m always enthusiastic about new technologies, and I am also learning about IT-Security & PEN-Testing.
+In my free time I'm a Developer at [e-Monkeys](www.e-monkeys.com) an Arma 3 RPG community.

 - :full_moon: Frontend: HTML, CSS, SASS, JavaScript
 - :new_moon: Backend: NodeJS, Express